tmaciejewski/ipa/README.md

     ./ipa.py update_trains

 Please, do not abuse InfoPasażer site by executing this too often!
+To keep the data up to date add this line to crontab.

 ## Checking current data